Consult a Doctor

 1. Practice Good Hygiene: Acne and body odour are normal occurrences as an increase in hormones cause an increase in moisture that the sweat glands produce.
 It is therefore essential for an adolescent to wash up at least twice a day with soap and water to rid the skin of germs that thrive in sweaty conditions.

-2. Eat Healthy: Vegetable, grains, fruits, dairy and fibre are healthy groups of food for a teenager.
-These food classes contain nutrients that facilitates the development and growth during puberty.
+2. Eat Healthy: Vegetables, grains, fruits, dairy, and fibre are healthy groups of food for a teenager.
+These food classes contain nutrients that facilitates the development and growth of children during puberty.
 Fatty foods should be avoided as much as possible because they are the leading cause of obesity at this stage.

-3. Exercise: Physical exercises such as aerobics (swimming, running and dancing) help to strengthen the muscles as well as regulate the weight of an adolescent.
-Other physical activities such as hiking and carrying out chores, skateboarding and yoga also come in handy in regulating a teens weight.
+3. Exercise: Physical exercises such as aerobics (swimming, running, and dancing) help to strengthen the muscles as well as regulate the weight of an adolescent.
+Other physical activities such as hiking and carrying out chores, skateboarding and yoga, also come in handy in regulating a teenager’s weight.

-Overall, exercises also help to improve the mental well-being of teenagers as it triggers the release of endorphins.
+Overall, exercises also help to improve the mental well-being of teenagers as they trigger the release of endorphins.

 Mental Health